-Figure 24 shows an example of a dc-coupled interface with dc level-shifting, using a precision resistor network.
-An ac-coupled interface (see Figure 26) has the advantage that the common-mode levels at the input of the modulator can be set independently of those at the output of the DAC.
+Figure 8 shows an example of a DC-coupled interface with DC level-shifting, using a precision resistor network.
+An accoupled interface, as shown in Figure 9, has the advantage that the common-mode levels at the input of the modulator can be set independently of those at the output of the DAC.
 Furthermore, no voltage loss is obtained in this setup.